Tl39455/wazuh-ssh-bruteforce-detection/README.md

 sudo gzip -d /usr/share/wordlists/rockyou.txt.gz

-If you get No such file or directory, verify whether the wordlist is already extracted:
+If you get no such file or directory, verify whether the wordlist is already extracted:

 ls /usr/share/wordlists